SacrificialDove/SacrificialDove/README.md

 <details>
 <summary> Before You Interact</summary>
 I have chronic loneliness & am diagnosed with Autism Spectrum Disorder.
 I am significantly affected by my disability, so I won't be able to mention everything here.
 Please be respectful and use tone tags with me if possible. ​I am oftentimes disconnected from people and their emotions—and occasionally reality—even if we are close.
 I try my best to empathize, but I am legitimately mentally unwell.
 I have poor recollection and might not remember you or certain details well.
-I am frequently overwhelmed and become dysregulated easily for extended periods.
+I am frequently overwhelmed and become dysregulated easily for extended periods of time.
 I am generally fatigued due to masking, and I often spend time daydreaming or mindlessly wandering.
 </details>

 <details>